 2. Kaytee Natural Timothy Hay Small – Best Value

 Kaytee Natural Timothy Hay Small is our pick for the best hay for guinea pigs for the money.
-This brand of timothy hay that comes in a 13-pound bag.
+This brand of timothy hay comes in a 13-pound bag.
 Its high in fiber and low in protein and calcium, so it helps prevent urinary tract problems.